cry-inc/bdm/readme.md

 * Lightweight and portable server and client application
 * File deduplication and compression to minimize storage and bandwidth costs
 * Intelligent package restore (omits downloading and restoring existing files)
-* Local caching for slow or expensive internet connections
+* Local caching for slow or expensive Internet connections
 * Easy backup of all package repository data on the server
 * Simple API or client library for integration in custom applications and scripts
 * Downloading of packages and files using a persistent URL via browser without the need for a client application